 School Uniform can be purchased from our supplier Rock-It Promotions.
 Click this link and then follow the "School Shops" link.

-Wearing of a School uniform is actively encouraged and visitors often comment on how smart the children look in their schoolwear.
+Wearing of a School uniform is actively encouraged (although not compulsory at this age) and visitors often comment on how smart the children look in their schoolwear.
 This section describes our uniform and covers other important aspects such as wearing of jewellery, personal items and belongings and also includes Book Bags and PE kits.

 The school colours are grey, navy, pale blue and white.

 The uniform consists of:

 White or pale blue school polo shirt or shirt with a collar.